 - The new “convolution” based simulations of sound shaping allow you to get that vintage cabinet or amp sound dialed in perfectly.
 This is something that solutions with less CPU power – like those “hardware” options will have trouble doing properly so your choice is either spend thousands on a huge vintage cabinets and amps, then carry those around or actually run a simulation of those characteristics in a computer based setup.

 - Playing multiple instruments?
 No problem.
 I typically play an acoustic-electric guitar, an electric guitar and an Eigenharp Pico off of the same gig file.
 My entire rig changes with one press on a pedal.
 Try doing that with a hardware solution.

 - Did I mention that it typically just sounds better?

 If you haven’t spent time to dial in your sound in a computer based setup – there is not much anyone can do to convince you otherwise, but please – don’t dismiss it before you try because I can almost guarantee you that in a blind test you are much more likely to choose a software based setup due to its sound.

 Like everything else – one needs to learn about various options and try various audio plugins that are available, then tweak those so that they match what you want.
 Simply opening one plugin on a computer, plugging in your guitar and trying a few presets is not going to get you there.

 Ten years ago, things were different, but it’s a whole new world now!

-Today, with Gig Performer®, inexpensive Intel i5 and i7 computers, great guitar plugins and high quality audio interfaces you can get a setup that 10 or 20 years ago would have either been impossible or would have cost you tens of thousands of dollars.
+Today, with Gig Performer®, inexpensive Intel i5 and i7 computers (or older PCs), great guitar plugins and high quality audio interfaces you can get a setup that 10 or 20 years ago would have either been impossible or would have cost you tens of thousands of dollars.